shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-seedtag-inventory.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Buying seedtag inventory
+# Microsoft Monetize - Buying Seedtag inventory

 > [!NOTE]
 > [Buying Native Inventory](buying-native-inventory.md) provides instructions for a a global approach in which you reach all sellers simultaneously with a single line